eruffaldi/imu_comparison_data/README.md

-This is the dataset and the data associated to the Practical Review paper "Survey of Motion Tracking Methods Based on Inertial Sensors: A Focus on Upper Limb Human Motion" published on Sensors in 2017 [doi:10.3390/s17061257](http://www.mdpi.com/1424-8220/17/6/1257)
+This is the data and the code associated to the data-base review paper "Survey of Motion Tracking Methods Based on Inertial Sensors: A Focus on Upper Limb Human Motion" published on Sensors in 2017 [doi:10.3390/s17061257](http://www.mdpi.com/1424-8220/17/6/1257) in which we have compared 5 algorithms over a dataset comparing inertial data with Vicon based data.

 Contacts:
 - [Alessandro Filippeschi](https://github.com/alessandrofilippeschi)